sap-tutorials/sap-build-process-automation/tutorials/spa-forms-table/spa-forms-table.md

  - Setup the desktop agent to run automation as explained in [this tutorial](spa-run-agent-settings)

 ## You will learn
-  - How to create Table in the Form.
+  - How to create a Table in the Form.
   - How to use List in Decision.
   - How to bind List in Decision to Table in Form.
   - How to retrieve the sample project from the Store.